MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/l/later.md

 **Examples**
 Internet Explorer 7 or later, Firefox 3.6 or later
-Windows 7, Windows 8, Windows 8.1, and Windows 10
+Windows 7, Windows 8, Windows 8.1, Windows 10, and later.
+Download and install the Power BI publisher for Excel on desktop versions of Microsoft Excel 2010 with SP1 and later.

 **See also** [earlier](~/a-z-word-list-term-collections/e/earlier.md)